jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-26.md

 “What about Gao Chang…”

 “Someone’s here\!”
-Bei Wei suddenly shouted, and flashed to the window.[^208] Along the way he picked up a rock from a bonsai pot and threw it out the window.
+Bei Wei suddenly shouted, and flashed to the window.
+Along the way he picked up a rock from a bonsai pot and threw it out the window.
 A muffled knock came from outside, as if he’d hit something.

 The three otakus had momentarily lost their spirits, and were paralysed to their chairs not daring to even breathe loudly.